Proven-Paradox/shaper-system/Handbook.md

 #### Stationary Stealth
 Increase your [Endure](#endure) and [Stealth](#stealth) modifiers by 1.
 In addition, you are an expert at staying stealthy when still.
 If you have not moved within the last 10 seconds (1 round of combat), you gain Boon +4 on Stealth checks.
-For the purposes of this Lesson, 'moving' refers to moving to different squares; small shifts in position or posture do not remove this benefit.
+For the purposes of this Lesson, 'moving' refers to moving to different Zones; small shifts in position or posture do not remove this benefit.

 #### Tracking Bug
 Increase your [Sabotage](#sabotage) and [Survival](#survival) modifiers by 1.